 How to buy MATIC

 You can buy MATIC on all major cryptocurrency exchanges.
-Like with most other pairings, the world’s largest crypto exchange, Binance, sucks up most of the trading volume.
 Approximately 16% of all volume for MATIC takes place through a single pairing: the MATIC/USDT pairing.
 (USDT, or Tether, is a US dollar-pegged stablecoin.)
-Coinbase’s MATIC/USD pairing, which lets you buy MATIC directly for real US dollars, accounts for 10% of all trading volume.

-The easiest way to buy MATIC is through a cryptocurrency exchange like Binance or Coinbase.
-To do so, sign up for an account, complete the requisite identity verification procedures (which might request identifying documents like a passport photo and utility bill), and then fund your account with money.
+Cryptocurrency exchanges can be the easiest way to buy MATIC.
+To make a purchase, sign up for an account, complete the requisite identity verification procedures (which might request identifying documents like a passport photo and utility bill), and then fund your account with money.

 Check the exchange’s markets for MATIC before you buy.
 Most exchanges support the USDT/MATIC pairing, which means you’ll have to check the USDT pairings first: i.e., you’ll have to buy USDT with something, usually a fiat currency, and then use that USDT to buy MATIC.